NeoZorK/neozork-hld-prediction/docs/reference/plotting/dual-chart-fast-fullscreen.md

 - **Dynamic Calculation**: Calculates height as 85% of screen height with bounds (400px - 2000px)
 - **Fallback**: Defaults to 1080px if screen detection fails

-### 2. Size Reduction for Better Visibility
+### 2. Size Adjustment for Better Visibility

 To ensure legends and control buttons are fully visible:

+- **Width Reduction**: Width is reduced by 5% for better horizontal space utilization
-- **10% Reduction**: Both width and height are reduced by 10% from the calculated values
+- **Height Reduction**: Height is reduced by 10% to prevent scrolling issues
-- **Better UX**: Prevents scrolling issues and ensures all UI elements are accessible
+- **Better UX**: Ensures all UI elements are accessible and properly spaced
 - **Automatic**: Applied automatically without user intervention

 ### 3. MACD Indicator Consistency